Modeling and Simulation Course

 Onsite versions of this seminar have been given for organizations such as Boeing, Caterpillar, Coca-Cola, Defence Research Development Canada, GM, Hewlett-Packard, IBM, Kimberly-Clark, Lockheed Martin, Los Alamos National Lab, Motorola, NASA, NATO (Netherlands), NSA, Sasol Technology (South Africa), U.S. Air Force, U.S. Army, and U.S. Navy.

 This is one of the world’s most-successful continuing education courses, having been presented more than 500 times in 20 countries on 6 continents over a 40-year time span.
-TESTIMONIALS
+SEE UNPARALLELED TESTIMONIALS

 Each Attendee Will Receive the Following: